Consumer Medicine Information

 skin problems (e.g. psoriasis or lupus erythematosus)

-6. You have or have had thickened patches of red/silver skin (psoriasis), or facial rash,
+Tell your doctor if you have or have had thickened patches of red/silver skin (psoriasis),

-joint pain, muscle disorder, fever (cutaneous and systemic lupus erythematosus).
+or facial rash, joint pain, muscle disorder or fever (cutaneous and systemic lupus

 Taking other medicines